muttanishanth75-byte/MN-calculator/README.md

 - **Logic Backend:** Python (Logic practiced in `calculator.py`)

 ## 🎮 About the Creator
-I'm Nishanth, a 10th-grade student, athlete, and the creator behind the **Nexus Plays** YouTube channel.
+I'm Nishanth, a 10th-grade student, athlete, and the creator behind the **Pixel Perfect** YouTube channel.